Training courses

 NBKA Beginners Course

 The format of the course this year follows the format shown below and is based on sessions held at Moulton Community Centre on Saturday mornings between January and March.
-The cost of the course is currently £90.
+The cost of the course is expected to be £90.
+If you wish to express an interest for the 2025 Course then please email us at nbka.training@gmail.com

 NB If you know that you have an allergy to bee stings it is inadvisable to undertake beekeeping unless you have discussed this with a qualified medical practitioner.